signaldatascience/instructor-material/cold-calling/review-questions-solutions.md

 	* The classic example of a naive Bayes classifier is spam filtration.
 Although the conditional independence assumption of naive Bayes is quite far from the actual state of reality, a naive Bayes classifier nevertheless seems to do fairly well for separating spam emails from real emails.

 * What is sentiment analysis?

+	* Sentiment analysis refers to the usage of natural language processing

 * What is topic modeling?
 * What is the generative model proposed by latent Dirichlet allocation?
 * Given a large dataset of books, how would you organize them into different genres?